Crispy Leftover Chicken and Shells Casserole

 This post may contain affiliate links.
 Please read our disclosure policy.

-Leftover chicken recipes are pretty popular in our home because we eat a lot of chicken recipes.
-This is the number one favorite of our boys.
+Leftover chicken recipes are pretty popular in our home because we eat a lot of chicken.
+This is one of our boys’ top favorite casserole recipes.

 Table of Contents